 The plot shows discontinuity near 50 km distance.
-If discontinuity is ignored, the autocorrelation line would cross the "0" distance line at about 0.8.
+If discontinuity is ignored, the autocorrelation line would cross the zero distance line at about 0.8.
 This value, which is related to measurement error, is often referred to as the "nugget effect" in geostatistics.
-The shape of the curve is similar for both u and v vector components, and for all of the auto-correlation and cross-correlation functions among all of the data sets.
-The major difference is the starting point at 0-km distance.
+The shape of the curve is similar for both u and v vector components and for all of the auto-correlation and cross-correlation functions among all of the data sets.
+The major difference is the starting point at zero km distance.
 The table below summarizes starting points for each of the auto- and cross-correlations.
-The autocorrelations for the ice motions for AMSR-E were very similar AVHRR, and the vectors from the wind data were very close to the 37 GHz vectors.
+The autocorrelations for the ice motions for AMSR-E were very similar to AVHRR, and the vectors from the wind data were very close to the 37 GHz vectors.

 |BUOY||AVHRR/AMSR-E||SSM/I-SSMIS 85 GHz||SMMR or SSM/I-SSMIS 37 GHz/Winds|